Carbon Monoxide Poisoning Claims

 Carbon monoxide poisoning is often referred to as the ‘silent killer’ as the gas presents no obvious signs of smell or taste.
 As such, the dangerous gas can be inhaled over a prolonged period without being known and can cause significant damage to a person’s health.

 If you have suffered from carbon monoxide poisoning in a work or public environment, you may be able to make a claim for personal injury compensation.
-Our experienced solicitors would be pleased to discuss your case during a free, no-obligation consultation, where we will offer advice and guidelines on the likely outcome of your claim.
+An experienced solicitor would be pleased to discuss your case during a free, no-obligation consultation, where they will offer advice and guidelines on the likely outcome of your claim.

 What is carbon monoxide poisoning?

 Carbon monoxide is a poisonous gas that can be lethal to those who inhale it and is especially dangerous as it has no smell or taste and so can be easily undetected.
 Breathing in this gas can make a person feel very ill, lose consciousness and can even be fatal.
 The NHS reports that there are over 200 people who go to hospital each year with suspected carbon monoxide poisoning.
 Furthermore, the condition leads to an average of 40 deaths each year.